 Based on the positive feedback from prior year attendees, we once again invited our business partners to attend.
 During breaks, attendees were able to chat with the various partner representatives to learn more about the products and services available to GSRMA members.
 Each partner donated prizes that were raffled off at various times throughout the day.
 This year’s attending business partners included: Baker Supply and Repair, Best, Best & Kreiger, LLP, CSAC-EIA, Cole Huber, LLP, EcoGreen Solutions, Porter Scott, Safety Center, Inc., Savvy Health Solutions, Shoes for Crews, Streamline and WeTip.
 Their participation was much appreciated by all.

-Next, conference attendees were treated to a fabulous lunch buffet, sponsored by Alliant Insurance Services.
-As always, the chef and staff at Rolling Hills provided an outstanding meal.
-During lunch, GSRMA Board President, John Viegas, accepted a plaque recognizing GSRMA for achieving the California Association of Joint Powers Authority’s (CAJPA) “Accreditation with Excellence.”
-GSRMA first obtained this recognition in 1992 and has continued for 24 years since.
-The plaque was presented by Mike Fleming, Chairman of CAJPA’s Accreditation Committee and Chief Executive Officer of CSAC Excess Insurance Authority.
+During the first day’s buffet lunch, sponsored by Alliant Insurance Services, GSRMA Board President, John Viegas, was presented with a plaque recognizing GSRMA for achieving the California Association of Joint Powers Authority’s (CAJPA) Accreditation with Excellence certification.
+GSRMA first obtained this recognition in 1992 and has maintained it for the past 27 years.
+The plaque was presented by Brian Kelly, CAJPA Accreditation Committee Member and Underwriting Director of CSAC-Excess Insurance Authority.